Kmambu/DCC_Centrals/README.md

 * An IP module inplementation, using a Microblaze architecture.
 The Microblaze is a softcore processor (which internal architecture doesn't actually exist, it is only described using HDLs).

 # Validity of the project
-Our teacher validated our design at the end of the term
+Our teacher validated our design at the end of the term using a Nexys4DDR FPGA card.